Protecting your idea

 Intellectual property describes creations that may be legally owned and protected.

-If you plan to create impact from or commercialise any IP you own, you may decide to assign your ownership to the University.
+The University can help you create impact from or commercialise IP if you assign IP to the University.

-We have experts who can help you explore the potential of your IP and work with you to protect it.
-In return for assigning IP ownership to the University, the University will support you to commercialise your discovery and you will share in any revenue the University makes from it.
+We have experts who can work with you to assess the potential of your IP, in a timely way, in accordance with our 2- 2-2 process.
+In return for assigning IP ownership to the University, the University will support you to commercialise your discovery and you will share in any financial benefits the University makes from it, less costs involved in protecting and commercialising the IP.

 The first step in protecting your IP is to tell us about it, via an IP Disclosure.
 When you disclose your IP to the University, it starts a process which could lead to your idea or creation being developed into a new product or service.